CopernicaMarketingSoftware/Documentation/Mailerq/4.2/smarthost.md

 If you use the "smarthost" option mails are not delivered to the actual recipient but to the smarthost server.
 As a consequence, MailerQ internally queues all mails as if they were sent to the smarthost domain.
-If you open the management console, the list of active domains will be one item long: the smarthost domain because that's where all emails are going to be sent to.
+If you open the management console, the list of active domains will contain only one item: the smarthost domain indicated by "(smarthost)", which is where all emails are going to be sent to.

 If you are debugging, you often want to run MailerQ in (almost)